th2-net/th2-docs/content/versions/1-5-4/cookbook/chain-verification.md

 However, message 6 was not identified.
 Message 6 is a response from the system that was not expected by the user and therefore was not identified by the first `CheckSequenceRuleRequest`.
 Moreover, because **check1** identifies message 6 as `checkpoint2` it was not checked by the second `CheckSequenceRuleRequest`.

-Therefore, the message 6 is what is known as an **extra message**.
-Identification of the extra messages is important as their prescence can indicate a prevailing issue in the system under test.
+Message 6 is an **extra message**.
+Identification of extra messages is important as their presence can indicate a prevailing issue in the system under test.

 <notice info>
 <!-- TODO : make into hover over terms -->